 The supporting documents you submit must include:

-- A current resume or curriculum vitae detailing past and current experiences (including dates and hours of service) relevant to the range of positions or roles you have held
+- A current resume or curriculum vitae detailing past and current experiences (including dates and hours of service) for the positions or roles you have held

-- A range of other primary and secondary evidence, including personal, workplace and third party information from the list of supporting documents (scu.edu.au/supportingdocuments) for verifying professional experience and expertise
+- Other primary and secondary evidence, including personal, workplace and third-party information from the list of supporting documents for verifying professional experience and expertise

 - A transcript of results of study and unit outlines, including learning and assessment outcomes (if applicable).